Aerobic vs Anaerobic Training: Which Is Worth Your Workout?

 As you can see, these two energy systems work together to help you reach your goals.

-To round out your training, fuel up for each workout with beta-alanine in a pre-workout, and recover with protein within 30 minutes post-workout.
+To round out your training, fuel up for each workout with a pre-workout, and recover with protein within 30 minutes post-workout.
 By combining exercise with proper nutrition, you'll be more in line to meet your goals.